-- investment in low carbon technologies and infrastructure in the short term against longer-term sustainability and climate change gains; and - How to facilitate the level of engagement required in the absence of a full/adequate understanding and sometimes sceptic public over climatic change - How to minimise impact to air arising from the increased need for transportation in and around Cinderford - To reduce traffic build up on specific routes and localised impacts to air; - How to mitigate against the need for access by private transport i.e. car and recognising the challenge posed for areas with low car ownership. - How to ensure that emissions to air are monitored and mitigated against with respect to transportation of construction and waste materials during both development works and also once the regeneration is complete and new industries are operating in Cinderford.
+- to the South-West and UK's targets for GHG emission reduction; - How to balance the immediate costs of investment in low carbon technologies and infrastructure in the short term against longer-term sustainability and climate change gains; and - How to facilitate the level of engagement required in the absence of a full/adequate understanding and sometimes sceptic public over climatic change - How to minimise impact to air arising from the increased need for transportation in and around Cinderford - To reduce traffic build up on specific routes and localised impacts to air; - How to mitigate against the need for access by private transport i.e. car and recognising the challenge posed for areas with low car ownership. - How to ensure that emissions to air are monitored and mitigated against with respect to transportation of construction and waste materials during both development works and also once the regeneration is complete and new industries are operating in Cinderford.

-- heat and power network from a centralised renewable source; - To ensure that new buildings constructed as part of the Draft AAP/Masterplan achieve the energy efficiency standards outlined in the Code for Sustainable Homes, and incorporate sustainably manufactured and sourced materials; and - To enhance access to, and use of, public transport, walking and cycling and reduce reliance upon private transport use
+- generation means such as PV, solar heating, geothermal and wind; - The opportunities to integrate a district heat and power network from a centralised renewable source; - To ensure that new buildings constructed as part of the Draft AAP/Masterplan achieve the energy efficiency standards outlined in the Code for Sustainable Homes, and incorporate sustainably manufactured and sourced materials; and - To enhance access to, and use of, public transport, walking and cycling and reduce reliance upon private transport use